nilostolte/OpenGL-GLSL/README.md

 # OpenGL

-Complete Windows 64 C/C++ development environment with OpenGL installation using w64devkit, glad and glfw3 binaries.
+Simple and complete Windows 64 C/C++ OpenGL installation and w64devkit development kit, glad and glfw3 binaries.
+Ninja building tool.
+Examples.

 The objective of this repository is to simplify the development of OpenGL applications in C and C++.
 The advantage of using w64devkit is that it's a development kit that is portable, that is, that can be used just copying